turingschool/curriculum/source/projects/battleship.markdown

 Which places the two element ship on squares A1 and A2.
 Then it asks for the coordinates for the three-unit ship.

-#### Validating Ship Coordinates

-Note that their are certain restrictions on where a ship can be placed.
-Specifically:

-* Ships cannot wrap around the board
-* Ships cannot overlap
-* Ships can be laid horizontally or vertically
-* Coordinates must correspond to the first and last units of the ship.
-(IE: You can't place a two unit ship at "A1 A3")
+Player ship positions should be validated according to the same rules listed above.
 If a user enters an invalid ship coordinate, the game should display a message explaining which of the rules their choice violated, then ask them to re-enter all coordinates for that specific ship.
 (Any previous ship placements should still be retained)

 Once all ships have been placed, the user can enter the main game flow phase.

-#### Computer Ship Placement

-After the player has placed their ships, the computer player should place their ships.
-The baseline computer should simply use random placements, but stil obey the same constraints listed above.

 ### Game Flow (Main Phase)